 As with all direct injection engines, the 2.0 EB suffers from carbon build-up.
 On DI engines, the fuel is delivered directly to the cylinders via fuel injectors.
 On port injection engines, the fuel is delivered to the intake manifold where it is then delivered to the cylinders.
 When the fuel is delivered via the intake manifold, you have highly pressurized fuel passing through it, which helps keep the intake valves clean.

-However, with direct injection, since the fuel completely bypasses the intake valves.
-Over time, carbon deposits build-up inside of the intake valves which restricts the air flow to the cylinders.
-While excessive carbon build-up won’t happen overnight and likely won’t be noticeable early-on, it can have some performance impactions.
+However, with direct injection, the fuel completely bypasses the intake valves.
+Over time, carbon deposits build up inside the intake valves which restricts the airflow to the cylinders.
+While excessive carbon build-up won’t happen overnight and likely won’t be noticeable early on, it can have some performance impactions.

-As the engine ends up with less air, air-to-fuel ratios can be impact, overall performance will decline and the 2.0 can lose power and feel sluggish.
+As the engine ends up with less air, air-to-fuel ratios can be impacted, overall performance will decline and the 2.0 can lose power and feel sluggish.

 - Cylinder misfires